Printing Terms

 C2S

-paper that is coated on both sides (coated two sides).
+Paper that is coated on both sides - Coated 2 Sides

 Calcium Carbonate